Natural Law A*/A summary notes

 Evaluation

-• However, we have other, better, more scientific explanations of the core moral views found in all cultures.
+• However, science provides better explanations of the core moral views found in all cultures.

-• Richard Dawkins argued our moral sense partly came from evolution – which programmed us with empathy to care about other people, reproduce, educate, etc, all of which is evolutionarily advantageous for a herd species like us.
+• Dawkins argued our moral sense partly came from evolution programming us with empathy to care about social order, other people, reproduction, education, etc, all of which is evolutionarily advantageous for a herd species like us.

-• Aquinas’ supernatural explanation of explain cross-cultural moral agreement is an unnecessary hypothesis.
+• So, no supernatural explanation of cross-cultural moral codes is needed.

-• Aquinas’ whole theory of natural law is better explained by scientific analysis of the nature and nurture that goes into human moral decision making.
+• It’s better explained by the nature and nurture that goes into human moral decision making.

 • Catholics tend to follow natural law ethics.
 They argue its strength is its foundation in natural theology, the view that humans can gain knowledge of God’s revelation through their own minds.